 Drag-and-drop scheduler for employees and volunteers

-Manage all of your full and part time employees and volunteers from one app, See everyone’s availability at a glance and create schedules with the drag-and-drop employee scheduler in just a few clicks.
+I really like that you can schedule all of your full and part time employees and volunteers from one app.
+Everyone’s availability is clearly visible and you can create schedules manually with the drag-and-drop employee schedule.
 If things change last minute, just make the necessary changes and everyone’s schedules are updated in real-time.

 Assign tasks to employees and volunteers